0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 ## Methods

--   Getters and Setters: it is better to declare fields private and access them through Set and Get methods (instead of directly via public fields), better encapsulation;
 -   this: refers to the "current object" on which the method is called against (only available in "non-static" methods), useful when a parameter has the same exact name of a field;
 -   Named arguments: when you call a method, you can pass the argumens by their name insted of by their order (ex `Person.SetData(name: "Lukas", age: 37);`);
 -   Overloading: defining multiple methods with the same name and within the same class but with different arguments' types (you can call the same method name with different arguments' types, and based on the arguments' types the "right one" will be executed);